Typocerus lugubris

 Ecological Role

 function as while feeding on pollen.
-Larval unknown, but of related Lepturinae typically develop in decaying wood.
+Larval unknown, but larvae of related Lepturinae typically develop in decaying wood.

 Similar Taxa

-- Typocerus zebraMostly black but exhibits transverse
+- Typocerus zebraMostly black but exhibits yellow transverse bands

 More Details